RETREATS

 How can I serve as a student leader?

-Student leaders are an essential part of most of our retreats.
+Student leaders are an essential part of most of our undergraduate retreats.
 If you have experience attending retreats in high school or college, contact Kiva Nice-Webb.

 Students listening on a couch